Carljo32/Web_app_security/README.md

-# Building and Securing a Web Application via Microsoft Azure
+# Building and Securing a Web Application on Microsoft Azure

 ## OBJECTIVE